• Start

 Resize SurrealDB Cloud instances and plan capacity for growing workloads.

 As your data volume and query load grow, you scale SurrealDB Cloud to avoid throttling, high latency, or storage exhaustion.
-Scaling is usually cheaper than repeated outages or emergency firefighting.
+How you scale depends on your plan: Start instances scale vertically on one node, while Scale clusters scale both vertically and horizontally on SurrealDS.

-Vertical scaling means moving to a larger instance type with more CPU, memory, or I/O per node.
-It is the first response when metrics show sustained high utilisation on a single instance.
+For Start instances, you can scale compute and storage independently.
+To scale compute, scale vertically by moving to a larger instance type with more CPU, memory, and I/O on a single node.
+It is the default approach on the Start plan when metrics show sustained high utilisation on one instance.

 Signals to scale include CPU pegged near limits, memory pressure, disk growth trending toward limits, connection saturation, and latency SLOs breached under normal traffic.
 Schedule resizes during maintenance windows when possible; some changes may cause brief reconnects.

-Change the instance type or replica count from the Cloud console or Surrealist, following any confirmation steps.
+Change the instance type, compute units, or storage from the Cloud console or Surrealist, following any confirmation steps for your plan.
 After scaling, re-check metrics and query performance to validate the new size.

 Was this page helpful?